 The tests return a "pass" or "fail" result for each activity (or organisation file depending on the indicator being measured) included in an organisation's data files that meet the current data requirement.
+For the Networked data organisation references test each activity has a percentage score rather than a "pass" or "fail" score, and these are aggregated to calculate the overall score for that test.
 A complete list of the tests run against data published to the IATI Registry for the Index is available in Annex 2.
 These tests were developed in an open consultation with Index peer reviewers and current IATI publishers.
 We welcome feedback on them.7